 Civic buildings include public schools, separate schools, community centres, arenas, police stations, fire halls and any other buildings that house government services or public facilities.
 Civic Buildings and the spaces that are associated with them are places that promote social interaction and public gathering.
 They are centres for public life, physical landmarks within the community and places that promote a neighbourhood's unique identity through exceptional and high quality design.
-The design of civic buildings and places can animate an entire city or neighbourhood, and exert great influence on the area surrounding them. interpretation, such as oral histories, exhibits, photographic records, and any other appropriate methods.
+The design of civic buildings and places can animate an entire city or neighbourhood, and exert great influence on the area surrounding them. h) meet the development criteria of their site's block type and land use designation in accordance with the policies of Section 3.1 of this Secondary Plan.